zahere/agentic-community/IMPLEMENTATION_PROGRESS.md

 ## 📅 Date: May 24, 2025 (Repository Sync Update)

-## 🚀 MAJOR UPDATE: Syncing with Monorepo Features
+## 🚀 MAJOR UPDATE: Active Sync from Monorepo

-The Agentic Framework Community Edition is being updated with all the latest features from the main monorepo, including state-of-the-art implementations that were completed in the monorepo.
+The Agentic Framework Community Edition is being actively synchronized with all the latest features from the main monorepo, including state-of-the-art implementations that make it competitive with commercial solutions.

 ## 📊 Sync Progress Summary

-### ✅ Features Synced from Monorepo
+### ✅ Features Synced from Monorepo (30% Complete)

 1. **OpenTelemetry Integration** ✅
    - Full distributed tracing support